Tim Desmond is a psychotherapist, author, Distinguished

 "Mindfulness and compassion are available to us in every moment.
 First we learn how to get in touch with these energies within ourselves, and then how to use them to heal our suffering." - Tim Desmond

-Tim Desmond, LMFT, is a mindfulness teacher, therapist in private practice, and co-founder of Morning Sun Mindfulness Center in Alstead, NH.
-He offers training and consultation to therapists around the world, helping them to integrate positive psychology and mindfulness practices into their work.
+Tim Desmond is a mindfulness teacher, therapist in private practice, and co-founder of Morning Sun Mindfulness Center in Alstead, NH.
+He is the author of Self-Compassion in Psychotherapy (W.W.
+Norton, 2015) and offers training and consultation to therapists around the world, helping them to integrate positive psychology and mindfulness practices into their work.

 in 2005, Tim was ordained by Thich Nhat Hanh into the Order of Interbeing after many years of practicing in that tradition.
 He leads meditation retreats around the US and teaches regularly at Morning Sun Mindfulness Center in NH.
 In addition to the tradition of Thich Nhat Hanh, Tim teaches Nonviolent Communication, and positive psychology.